Alizadeh Afrouzi, Omid (University of St.Gallen)

 Ms. Bühler analyses the inclusion of young adults through international dual vocational training initiatives in Colombia in her PhD dissertation.
-Since October 2017, she works as a Researcher Assistant at the Centro Latinoamericano-Suizo at the University of St.Gallen (CLS-HSG).
-She is also one of the Program Leaders at the Leading House for the Latin American Region and is responsible to foster bilateral research collaborations between Switzerland and Latin America.
+Since October 2017, she works as a Research Assistant at the Centro Latinoamericano-Suizo at the University of St.Gallen (CLS-HSG).
+She is also one of the Program Managers at the Leading House for the Latin American Region and is responsible for fostering bilateral research collaborations between Switzerland and Latin America.
 Ms. Bühler has interned at the Swiss Government in Bern and at the Swiss embassies in both Uruguay and Australia.
 She has also worked in the private sector in Switzerland as well as Spain, and holds a Bachelor in Translation and Interpretation and a Masters in International Affairs.

 Carrasco Luján, Carmen (University of Geneva)

 Ms. Carrasco Luján is a PhD student at the Department of Hispanic Studies at the University of Geneva.
 She works on a project titled “Literatura latinoamericana y ‘literatura mundial’ releídas por Roberto Bolaño”.